mlava/shortcode-embeds/README.md

 Let me know if there are other formats that need to be added.
 I can also update if Roam Research adds more {{ shortcodes }}.

 TODO:

-1. implement a keyboard shortcut in addition to the Command Palette command.
+~~1. implement a keyboard shortcut in addition to the Command Palette command.~~